openapm/landscape-model/README.md

 ## Build

-Building means combing all model files into one YAML output file.
-Easiest way to do this is execute Gradle build task:
+Building means combining all model files into one JSON file.
+The easiest way to do this is to execute the following command:
 ```
+$ npm install
-$ ./gradlew build
+$ npm run-script build
 ```
-The output file will be written to `build/output.yml`.
+The output file will be written to `build/model.json`.